How a Car Accident Can Destroy Your Credit Score and Put You in Debt

 A car accident does not show up on your credit report directly.
 But the financial fallout from one absolutely does.
 Several things can happen in sequence that each take a separate bite out of your score.

-Medical debt sent to collections.
 When a hospital or provider sends an unpaid bill to a collections agency, that agency can report it to the credit bureaus.
-A collections account can drop your credit score by 50 to 100 points or more depending on your starting score and how many accounts are involved.
+As NerdWallet explains, a collections account can drop your credit score by 50 to 100 points or more depending on your starting score and how many accounts are involved.
 The damage stays on your report for up to seven years.

-Maxed out credit cards.
 Some accident victims put medical expenses and repair costs on credit cards just to survive the immediate crisis.
-High credit utilization, which is the percentage of your available credit that you are using, is one of the biggest factors in your credit score.
+High credit utilization — the percentage of your available credit that you are using — is one of the biggest factors in your credit score.
 Running balances up to or near their limits can cause a sharp drop even if you never miss a payment.

-Lawsuits and judgments.
 If you are found liable for an accident and a judgment is entered against you, that judgment can appear in public records and affect your financial standing in ways that go beyond your credit report alone.
+Justia's auto accident legal resource center provides a strong overview of how liability and judgments work in personal injury cases.

 What Kinds of Debt Do Accident Victims Carry?